Step 3. Specify Credentials and SSH Settings

 The account you selected must have the home directory created on the Linux server.

 To add a Linux server that you want to use as a hardened repository, click Add and select Single-use credentials for hardened repository.
-For more information about preparing a Linux server and setting up credentials, see Adding Hardened Repository.
+For more information about preparing a Linux server and setting up credentials, see Adding Hardened Repositories.

 Note